-The program counter and stack pointer are loaded to their starting values, and emulation is started when you enter RNV <return> (See section 4.2 for detailed instructions).
+The code segment and instruction pointer are loaded to their starting values, and emulation is started when you enter RNV <return>.

 You will see an R> (the RUN prompt).
 Most commands can be executed from the R>.
 However, if your command fails and you see a ?, follow these steps: